-This session lifts up Harriet Tubman, an escaped slave who returned again and again to the South to lead more than 300 slaves to freedom.
-We focus on the second Unitarian Universalist Source, "Words and deeds of prophetic women and men which challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love," expressed in children's language as "The women and men of long ago and today whose lives remind us to be kind and fair."
+This session lifts up Harriet Tubman, who escaped slavery and returned again and again to the South to lead more than 300 people north to freedom in the Northern States and Canada.
+We focus on the second Unitarian Universalist Source, "Words and deeds of prophetic people which challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love," expressed in children's language as "The people of long ago and today whose lives remind us to be kind and fair."

 This session will benefit from a leader comfortable with singing and song-leading.